Skip to Content

 Timeline for Users

-July 8, 2022: The ID.me IP/MFA process has now been introduced for all system users.
+July 8, 2022: The ID.me IP/MFA process introduced for all system users.
 Existing CTEP-IAM account credentials will allow access until users have authenticated using ID.me and linked their credentials.

-August 10, 2023: Alternative identity verification methods will be introduced for CTEP-IAM users.
+August 10, 2023: Alternative identity verification methods introduced for CTEP-IAM users.

 January 1, 2024: Migration to ID.me IP/MFA is expected to be completed for U.S.-based users.